 At Antanavage Farbiarz, we understand how devastating it is when a parent, grandparent, child, or anyone you love dies.
 We respect your need to mourn.
-But, once you’ve had a chance to breathe again, we’re ready to help you administer the estate of your loved one.
+But once you’ve had a chance to breathe again, we’re ready to help you with the estate administration kickoff.
 There are many key initial steps that we’ll review with you.

 What are the initial estate administration steps after a loved one dies?

 The first step is to determine if there was a will and to locate the original of the will.
 Often, the lawyer who prepared the will keeps the original in his/her safe deposit box.
-The decedent may keep the will in a safe deposit box or a secure location.
+The decedent may keep the will in a safe or secure deposit box.

 Once the will is located, our Berks County estate lawyers, explain how to probate the will.
 Probating a will means obtaining court approval that the will is valid.
 The probate court will also officially appoint the executor named in the will as the personal representative of the decedent’s estate.

 If there is no will, then arrangements need to be made to appoint someone to be the administrator of the estate.
 Normally, a spouse or close adult relative will ask the probate court for approval to be the administrator of the estate.

 What steps does the personal representative need to take to start the estate administration process?

 The executor/administrator of an estate is known as the personal representative of the estate.
 The personal representative has the duty to collect the estate assets, pay all the bills that are required to be paid, account for the administration of the estate, and distribute the estate.